 Because dust mites dwell in places with a lot of human traffic, they readily become airborne.
 They can become aggravated and float into the air when people vacuum, sit down on couches or bedding and walk on carpeting.
 When airborne, they can be inhaled or come in contact with your eyes and skin, producing further irritation.

-Thus, air purifiers designed specifically for dust play a critical role in preventing allergic reactions to dust mites by trapping the airborne mites in their powerful filters.
-High-performance HEPA air purifiers are designed specifically to remove airborne allergens and dust from the air, including dust mites.
-See our collection of the best air purifiers for the dust to see our favorites at removing dust and dust mites.
+Air purifiers can play a critical role in preventing allergic reactions to dust mites by trapping the airborne mites in their powerful filters.
+The best air purifiers for the dust are high-performance HEPA air purifiers are designed specifically to remove airborne allergens and dust from the air, including dust mites.

-Air purifiers are efficient, powerful tools for removing dust mites and their droppings while they’re airborne.
+Air purifiers are efficient, powerful tools for dust prevention, working to remove dust mites and their droppings while they’re airborne.
 Ultimately, if dust mites are on your furniture, bed, or upholstery, an air purifier will have limited effectiveness at removing them.